TrimVis/butlarr/README.md

 ## Why use Butlarr

-*Butlarr* is a telegram bot that allows the interaction of multiple people with *arr* instances.
+*Butlarr* is a telegram bot that allows multiple people to interact with *arr* instances.
-It allows the addition and managment of movies, series, and more to come.
+It allows the addition and management of movies, series, and more.

-*Butlarr* has been created with hackability and base-compatibility in mind.
+*Butlarr* has been created with hackability and base compatibility in mind.
-If you have a service that behaves logically the same as Sonarr or Radarr it will be compatible with *Butlarr*.
+If you have a service that behaves logically the same as Sonarr or Radarr, it will be compatible with *Butlarr*.
-Even if it is not compatible, it is relatively simple to extend the exesting code base for various other services.
+Even if it is not compatible, it is relatively simple to extend the existing code base for various other services.

 ## Features